 If you haven’t yet been to the Hawley Silk Mill in Hawley, Pa., there are so many reasons to visit.
 If you’re new to the area or visiting, the Silk Mill was the first large-scale silk factory in Northern Pennsylvania.
 In 2011, this beautiful 3-story building was refurbished and turned into a lifestyle center that represents so many aspects of our lives today.
-Thought to be the largest bluestone building in the world, the top floor of the former mill houses Lackawanna College, the second floor has private offices, and the first floor is a bevy of activity with shops, art galleries, dining and entertainment options.
+Thought to be the largest bluestone building in the world, the top floor of the former mill houses Lackawanna College, the second floor has private offices, and the first floor is a bevy of activity with shops, art galleries and a fitness center.

 Read on for a little history about the Hawley Silk Mill and then come visit us and experience the lifestyle center that is the Hawley Silk Mill today!
 Don’t forget to check out all of the events that are happening at the mill by visiting the calendar on our website.